Breakfast Sliders

 Since the larger count rolls are a bit smaller, crumble the sausage or bake it in a rectangular slab (on a baking sheet) instead of forming tiny individual patties.
 The cheese holds everything together!

-American cheese slices on breakfast sausage patties
+American cheese slices on breakfast sausage patties and slider ingredients

 How To Store Hawaiian Roll Breakfast Sliders